-Any person who has an interest in the topics addressed in this notice of proposed rulemaking, or who is a representative of a group or class of persons that has an interest in these issues, may request an opportunity to make an oral presentation at the webinar.
+Any person who has plans to present a prepared general statement may request that copies of his or her statement be made available at the public meeting.
 Such persons may submit requests, along with an advance electronic copy of their statement in PDF (preferred), Microsoft Word or Excel, WordPerfect, or text (ASCII) file format, to the appropriate address shown in the ADDRESSES section at the beginning of this document.
 The request and advance copy of statements must be received at least one week before the public meeting and are to be emailed.
 Please include a telephone number to enable DOE staff to make follow-up contact, if needed.

-C. Conduct of the Webinar
+C. Conduct of the Public Meeting/ Webinar

-DOE will designate a DOE official to preside at the webinar and may also use a professional facilitator to aid discussion.
+DOE will designate a DOE official to preside at the public meeting/webinar and may also use a professional facilitator to aid discussion.
 The meeting will not be a judicial or evidentiary-type public hearing, but DOE will conduct it in accordance with section 336 of EPCA.
-42 U.S.C.
-6306.
-A court reporter will be present to record the proceedings and prepare a transcript.
-DOE reserves the right to schedule the order of presentations and to establish the procedures governing the conduct of the webinar.
+(42 U.S.C.
+6306) A court reporter will be present to record the proceedings and prepare a transcript.
+DOE reserves the right to schedule the order of presentations and to establish the procedures governing the conduct of the public meeting.
 There shall not be discussion of proprietary information, costs or prices, market share, or other commercial matters regulated by U.S. anti-trust laws.
-After the webinar, interested parties may submit further comments on the proceedings, as well as on any aspect of the proposed rulemaking, until the end of the comment period.
+After the public meeting, interested parties may submit further comments on the proceedings, as well as on any aspect of the proposed rulemaking, until the end of the comment period.

-The webinar will be conducted in an informal, conference style.
+The public meeting will be conducted in an informal, conference style.
 DOE will present a general overview of the topics addressed in this proposed rulemaking, allow time for prepared general statements by participants, and encourage all interested parties to share their views on issues affecting this proposed rulemaking.
 Each participant will be allowed to make a general statement (within time limits determined by DOE), before the discussion of specific topics.
 DOE will allow, as time permits, other participants to comment briefly on any general statements.

 At the end of all prepared statements on a topic, DOE will permit participants to clarify their statements briefly.
 Participants should be prepared to answer questions by DOE and by other participants concerning these issues.
 DOE representatives may also ask questions of participants concerning other matters relevant to this proposed rulemaking.
 The official conducting the public meeting will accept additional comments or questions from those attending, as time permits.
-The presiding official will announce any further procedural rules or modification of the previous procedures that may be needed for the proper conduct of the webinar.
+The presiding official will announce any further procedural rules or modification of the previous procedures that may be needed for the proper conduct of the public meeting.

-A transcript of the webinar will be included in the docket, which can be viewed as described in the Docket section at the beginning of this document and will be accessible on the DOE website.
+A transcript of the public meeting will be included in the docket, which can be viewed as described in the Docket section at the beginning of this document and will be accessible on the DOE website.
 In addition, any person may buy a copy of the transcript from the transcribing reporter.